Auditory system: System overview

 The outer ear funnels sound vibrations to the eardrum, increasing the sound pressure in the middle frequency range.
 The middle-ear ossicles further amplify the vibration pressure roughly 20 times.
 The base of the stapes couples vibrations into the cochlea via the oval window, which vibrates the perilymph liquid (present throughout the inner ear) and causes the round window to bulb out as the oval window bulges in.

 Vestibular and tympanic ducts are filled with perilymph, and the smaller cochlear duct between them is filled with endolymph, a fluid with a very different ion concentration and voltage.
 Vestibular duct perilymph vibrations bend organ of Corti outer cells (4 lines) causing prestin to be released in cell tips.
 This causes the cells to be chemically elongated and shrunk (somatic motor), and hair bundles to shift which, in turn, electrically affects the basilar membrane's movement (hair-bundle motor).
 These motors (outer hair cells) amplify the traveling wave amplitudes over 40-fold.
-The outer hair cells (OHC) are minimally innervated by spiral ganglion in slow (unmyelinated) reciprocal communicative bundles (30+ hairs per nerve fiber); this contrasts inner hair cells (IHC) that have only afferent innervation (30+ nerve fibers per one hair) but are heavily connected.
+The outer hair cells (OHC) are minimally innervated by spiral ganglion in slow (unmyelinated) reciprocal communicative bundles (30+ hairs per nerve fiber); this contrasts with inner hair cells (IHC) that have only afferent innervation (30+ nerve fibers per one hair) but are heavily connected.
 There are three to four times as many OHCs as IHCs.

 The basilar membrane (BM) is a barrier between scalae, along the edge of which the IHCs and OHCs sit.
 Basilar membrane width and stiffness vary to control the frequencies best sensed by the IHC.
 At the cochlear base the BM is at its narrowest and most stiff (high-frequencies), while at the cochlear apex it is at its widest and least stiff (low-frequencies).
 The tectorial membrane (TM) helps facilitate cochlear amplification by stimulating OHC (direct) and IHC (via endolymph vibrations).
 TM width and stiffness parallels BM's and similarly aids in frequency differentiation.